magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7995-->

-*  Added unit tests for Approving Purchase Order That Was Made With Discount That Has Since Expired Will Place Order At Full Amount & Not Update Purchase Order Total. _Fix submitted by Joan He in pull request [18](https://github.com/magento/partners-magento2-infrastructure/pull/18)_.
+*  Added unit tests for approving a purchase order that was made with a discount that has since expired will place order at full amount and not update purchase order total. _Fix submitted by Joan He in pull request [18](https://github.com/magento/partners-magento2-infrastructure/pull/18)_.
 [GitHub-204](https://github.com/magento/partners-magento2b2b/issues/204)

 <!--- ENGCOM-7874-->